FELA, THE UNBEARABLE REIGNING PROPHET– BY EGUNGWU C. BENJAMIN – The Reliant News

 Due to this year’s Felabration music festival themed ‘Question Jam Answer,’ which started on 9th and will be ending on Sunday, 15th October, 2023.
 I decided to pen down this commemorative piece for the musical icon.

-In this piece we will discuss about how the musical festival started, and the brain behind it.
-We will also have brief background of the music icon and information about his career.
+In this piece we will discuss about how the musical festival started and the brain behind it, we will also have brief background of the music icon and information about his career and achievements.

 In 1998 Felabration was conceptualized by the late Afrobeat music legend’s daughter, Yeni Anikulapo-Kuti just to remember his father’s legacy.
-How he used music as a tool to speak about bad governance , exposing the hidden skeletons in the cupboard of corrupt politicians and religious institution leaders.
+How he used music as a tool to speak about bad governance , exposing the hidden skeletons in the cupboard of corrupt politicians and religion leaders.

 - Brief Background of the Music Icon

 Olufela Olusegun Oludotun Ransome-Kuti Popularly called ‘Fela Anikulapo-Kuti’ was born on 15th October, 1938, in Abeokuta, Ogun state, into an upper middle class family.

 The Late, Chief.
 Funmilayo Ransome-Kuti was the mother of Fela.
 She a very popular feminist activist during the anti-colonial movement and first woman to drive a car in Nigeria back in 1951, while his father, Reverend, Israel Oludotun Ransome-Kuti, was a school principal and first president of the Nigeria Union of Teacher.